cartesi/docs/cartesi-rollups/api/json-rpc/portals/ERC20Portal.md

 ```

 Transfer ERC-20 tokens to a DApp and add an input to
 the DApp's input box to signal such operation.

-_The caller must allow the portal to withdraw at least
+The caller must allow the portal to withdraw at least `_amount` tokens
-     `_amount` tokens from their account beforehand._
+from their account beforehand, by calling the `approve` function in the
+token contract.

 #### Parameters